graphaware/neo4j-framework/README.md

 ### Server Mode

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
-deploying the GraphAware Framework (and any code using it) is a matter of [downloading](#download) the appropriate .jar files, copying them into the _plugins_ directory in your Neo4j installation, and restarting the server.
+deploying the GraphAware Framework (and any code using it) is a matter of :
+* [downloading](#download) the appropriate .jar files
+* copying them into the _plugins_ directory in your Neo4j installation
+* adding `org.neo4j.server.thirdparty_jaxrs_classes=com.graphaware.server=/graphaware` to `neo4j.properties`
+* restarting the server

 The framework and modules are then used via calls to their REST APIs, if they provide any.

 ### Embedded Mode / Java Development